Madden NFL Mobile: Reception

 Madden NFL Mobile got mixed reviews.
 On Metacritic, the game got 68%.
 Pocket Gamer gave it 7 out of 10 and said that "Madden NFL Mobile has come a long way, but it feels like it could still go a bit further.
 It's absolutely worth a look if you're a fan, but it's probably not going to rock your world."
 Phandroid said that "Whether the annoyances of microtransactions and modern-day mobile gaming annoy you, we at least appreciate that there’s a pretty good game beneath the green veil of dollar bills EA decided to decorate it with.".

 Compatibility

-From season 5 to season 7 gaming controllers could be connected to mobile devices to play.
-This was not available in season 8.
-Controllers can still be used in the latest version mobile 23.
+As of August 4, 2025, game controllers used for the PlayStation and Xbox consoles are compatible for Madden Mobile 26 via Bluetooth on your mobile device.